 Yogurt: We all know a mug of warm milk can help you fall asleep, but did you know that eating yogurt or other dairy products can have the same effect?
 This is due to their calcium content, and calcium is directly related to our sleep cycles.
 How?
 It helps our brains use tryptophan to make melatonin.
 On top of that, dairy products also contain tryptophan.

 If you have trouble sleeping, try adding some of these ingredients to your menu.
 Enjoy a cup of sleepytime tea, and call it a (hopefully) restful night.
 How do you make sure you get a good night’s rest?
-Share your tips in the comments section, be sure to subscribe to our newsletter, Plated, to unlock a $2 coupon to use on your next Luvo purchase.
+Share your thoughts with us in the comments section, be sure to subscribe to our newsletter, Plated, to unlock a $2 coupon to use on your next Luvo purchase.